jrgenerative/fixed-wing-sim/README.md

 --------------|---------------------
 <img src="./airfoil/JR001.png" width="400"> | <img src="./figures/pressure_distribution_visualization_tornado.png" width="400">

-The airfoil JR001 features a planar pressure side which simplifies the build procedure and provides friendly in-flight characteristics.
+The airfoil JR001 features a planar pressure side which simplifies the build procedure and provides.
+The profile was designed to work well with low Reynold's numbers and to provide friendly stall characteristics.
 It wasn't designed with gliding performance in mind.

 Further drawings can be found [here](./Tornado/aircraft/ExperimentalCarrier.svg) and [here](./figures/StabilityAxisReferenceForTrimmedGliding.svg).
 The Tornado definition of the airframe is [here](./Tornado/aircraft).